 While Plato, Aristotle, Thucydides, Pericles, Xenophon and other classical Greek writers were exploring the nature and limits of mankind in ancient Athens, halfway across the world in 4th century BC China, Mencius was busy interpreting the works of Confucius (“Master Kong” or “Kong Zi”).
 “Mengzi” is a latinized version of ‘Master Meng’ that was coined by Jesuit missionaries, likely in the 17th century.

-Like the Analects of Confucius, the writings and sayings of Mengzi were likely compiled by his followers and abbreviated over a couple hundred years after his death.
+Like the Analects of Confucius, the writings and sayings of Mengzi were likely compiled by his followers and abbreviated over hundreds of years following his death.
 The text is divided into seven books.

 Mengzi lived through the Zhou Dynasty of ancient China.
 The Zhou Dynasty was the longest lasting Chinese family, from approximately 1046 BC-256 BC.
 The family justified their rule based on the “mandate of heaven” -or divine rule.
 And this divine rule favors those with “virtue.”
 The ancient Chinese empire needed to draw its authority beyond simply its own authority.
 Thus, ancient China can be an interesting playground for classical political philosophy to test its teaching.
 Lao Tzu, Confucius, and Mengzi all lived during the Zhou period.
 The Zhou followed the Shang period (1600 BC – 1046 BC) and it ended with the capture of the city of Chengzou by the Qin in 256 BC.
 Mengzi lived during the so-called “Warring States Period,” a name derived for the wars between clans as documented in the Record of Warring States that was compiled and documented during the later Han dynasty.
 According to legend, Mencius was a student of Confucius’s grandchild.
 He was a political man, who began as an idealist trying to change his world for the better, but later in life retired from political life, disappointed in his inability to enact change.
 During his career, his mother was apparently and important figure in his life, and still today, Mencius’s mother plays a sacred role in Chinese culture.